signalfx/signalfx-dotnet-tracing/docs/internal/memory-profiling.md

 10/12/22 12:10:31.962 PM [12096|22036] [info] AlwaysOnProfiler::MemoryProfiling started.
 ```

-Attempt to enable Memory Profiler on the unsupported runtime version
+If you enable the memory profiler on an unsupported runtime version
-results in an entry in the managed logs for the instrumentation similar to this:
+an entry in the managed logs for the instrumentation similar to this appears:

 ```text
 2022-10-12 12:37:18.640 +02:00 [WRN] Memory profiling enabled but not supported.